michaelsballoni/stringshear/README.md

 Observe a more interesting pattern appear.

-Check out more details on this project at [Code Project](https://www.codeproject.com/Articles/5312296/StringShear-A-Science-Project-Adventure-in-Csharp)
+Check out more details on this project at [Code Project](https://www.codeproject.com/Articles/5312296/StringShear-A-Science-Project-Adventure-in-Csharp)  NOTE: The latest code is here.